OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSecurityManager.rst

     .. cpp:function:: OcaStatus DeletePreSharedKey(OcaString identity)

-        Deletes a pre-shared key (identified by the passed identity) on the device.
-After deleting the pre-shared key the device will no longer be able to participate in the secure system that uses the PSK.
+        Deletes the pre-shared key identified by the given identity from the device.
+After deleting the pre-shared key, the device will no longer be able to participate in the secure system that uses the PSK.
 Note that deleting a PSK over the network will only work if the controller has a secure connection to the device and control security has been turned on.
-        If this is not the case the method will return DeviceError.
+        If this is not the case, the method will return DeviceError.

         This method has id ``3.5``.